tonifuc3m/drugprot-evaluation-library/README.md

 + pandas
 + sklearn

-You will need python3 (together with its base libraries) and the pandas and sklearn packages.
+You will need python3 (together with its base libraries) as well as the pandas and sklearn packages.

 To install all dependencies: